jpyatachkov/nestjs-api-tools/README.md

 {
   provide: DISCORD_SERVICE_OPTIONS,
-  value: {
+  useValue: {
-    debug: false; // Should be global app debug flag to distinguish production environment messages from stage or local messages, if all these envs are connected to the same discord channel.
+    debug: false, // Should be global app debug flag to distinguish production environment messages from stage or local messages, if all these envs are connected to the same discord channel.
-    domain: ''; // Application domain - used for the same purposes as the debug flag.
+    domain: '', // Application domain - used for the same purposes as the debug flag.
-    id: ''; // Discord API ID.
+    id: '', // Discord API ID.
-    token: ''; // Discord API token.
+    token: '', // Discord API token.
   },
 }
 ```